quincycheng/assorted-lambda-platter/s3/101-nodejs14x-zip-admin/README.md

 sam deploy --guided
 ```

-The first command will build a docker image from a Dockerfile and then the source of your application inside the Docker image.
+The first command will build the source of your application.
 The second command will package and deploy your application to AWS, with a series of prompts:

 * **Stack Name**: The name of the stack to deploy to CloudFormation.
 This should be unique to your account and region, and a good starting point would be something matching your project name.
 * **AWS Region**: The AWS region you want to deploy your app to.